luksi1/puppet-tsm-client/README.md

 }
 ```

+This will create a dsm.opt file with the entry ```SERVERNAME foo``` and a dsm.sys file with the an entry called FOO, pointing to the TCP address 'foo.domain.com', which should be your TSM server.

 ## Usage

 ### Servers
-You can specify multiple server, for instance, in a Tivoli Data Protector, solution:
+You can specify multiple servers, for instance, in a Tivoli Data Protector, solution:
 ```
 class {'tsm':
   server_name => 'FOO'